 Creating City Portraits

-A methodological guide for downscaling the Doughnut to the city and turning it into a tool for transformative action
+An earlier methodological guide for downscaling the Doughnut to the city (newer version available)

 Version 1.1 (February 2021)